tacowordpress/addmany/README.md

 This is also useful to show product savings after a reduction in price.

 ## Customizing how search results get returned in the UI
-If you're using the AddMany AddbySearch functionality to query and assign related posts, there is a chance you need to narrow the results even further.
+If you're using the AddMany's AddbySearch functionality to query and assign related posts, there is a chance you need to narrow the results even further.
 Let's say you wanted to return posts of the custom post type person that have a term of "employee" but there are hundreds of people to pick from.
-You can create your own method to do make the results more definitive.
+You can create your own method to make the results more definitive.
 By default, the AddMany core method looks like this:

 ```php
   public static function getPairsWithKeyWords($keywords, $post_type_class_name) {